NoahOrta22/3013-Algorithms-Orta/Assignments/P02/README.md

 ### Noah Orta
 ### Description:

-Lets the user type in a substring a letter at a time, then searches a dictionary of words for possible matches.
+Let's the user type in a substring a letter at a time, then searches a dictionary of words for possible matches.

 ### Files